joyliu-maintainx/product-digest/STYLE_GUIDE.md

 | 2 | Interesting AI Startups | 🚀 | `badge-start` (green) |
 | 3 | CMMS + EAM + Field Service | 🔧 | `badge-cmms` (orange) |

-### Section header company list
+### Section header company list and update count
-The `.section-count` element lists the companies covered in that section, separated by ` · `.
-Update this to match the actual cards in that section each issue.
+The `.section-count` element always lists **all watchlist companies** for that section — even if some had no releases that week — followed by the total update count.

+Format: `Company · Company · · · N updates`

+Example: `Notion · Cursor · ChatGPT · Claude · Linear · Glean · Intercom · n8n · 8 updates`

+The update count includes both dedicated cards and overflow bullets in the "Also Shipped" card.

 ---